reuttaldev/Machine-Learning/README.md

 ## 3. Bernoulli Naive Bayes

 Bernoulli Naive Bayes is designed for **binary features** ($x_d \in \{0,1\}$).
-Each feature represents whether an attribute (e.g. a specific word) is present in a sample.
+Each feature represents whether an attribute (e.g., a specific word) is present in a sample.

 The term likelihood $P(x_d \mid C_k)$ can be modeled using a Bernoulli distribution (for a given feature):
 $$